© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Mountsorrel motte and bailey castle is a scheduled monument protected by Historic England under reference 1010188.
 View the official record →

-Mountsorrel motte and bailey castle is a Norman fortification located near the village of Mountsorrel in Leicestershire.
+Mountsorrel motte and bailey is a Norman fortification located near Mountsorrel in Leicestershire, dating to the early post-Conquest period, likely established in the late eleventh century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010188.

 Mountsorrel motte and bailey castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010188.

-Several scheduled monuments lie within 10 km, including Preceptory, boundary, two mounds, fishpond and dam at Beaumont Leys (5.8 km), 'King William's' Bridge See also LEICESTERSHIRE 195 (6.5 km), 'King William's' Bridge See also LEICESTER 195 (6.5 km).
+Several scheduled monuments lie within 10 km, including Preceptory, boundary, two mounds, fishpond and dam at Beaumont Leys (5.8 km), 'King William's' Bridge See also LEICESTER 195 (6.5 km), 'King William's' Bridge See also LEICESTERSHIRE 195 (6.5 km).

 Research the area around Mountsorrel motte and bailey castle